Water leaks

 General information

-If water intrusion occurs after a body repair, the cause can be determined using the checks described below.
-Finding water intrusions requires a systematic and logical procedure.
-Before performing extensive inspections, a full inspection should be performed.
+If water penetration occurs after body repair, the cause can be determined using the checks described below.
+A systematic and logical procedure is required to find the places where water penetration occurs.
+Before starting to perform extensive checks, a full inspection should be performed.

-• The following signs may indicate existing leaks:
+• The following signs may indicate that there are leaks:

-• Check the gap and accuracy of installation of auxiliary parts such as hood, tailgate, doors and so on.
+• Check the clearance and installation accuracy of auxiliary parts such as hood, tailgate, doors, etc.

-• Check for correct installation and possible damage to sealing elements such as plugs, rubber door seals, etc.
+• Check sealing elements such as plugs, rubber door seals, etc. for correct installation and possible damage.

 • Check the water drain holes for blockages.